 In comparing our equity-based awards to those granted by other companies included in the peer group and benchmarking analyses, we determined the value of our awards using a Black-Scholes valuation analysis for stock options and the closing price of our Common Stock on the date of grant for RSUs.
 Based on the peer group and benchmarking analyses, equity-based awards in 2010 for Messrs.
 Taiclet, Bartlett, Hess, Marshall and DiSanto were above the seventy-fifth percentile.
-Based on market data for select S&P 500 companies, the 2010 equity-based award for Mr. DiSanto was above the seventy-fifth percentile, the equity-based award for Messrs.
-Hess and Marshall approximated the seventy-fifth percentile, the equity-based award for Mr. Bartlett approximated the seventieth percentile and the equity-based award for Mr. Taiclet approximated the fortieth percentile.
+Based on market data for select S&P 500 companies, the 2010 equity-based award for Mr. DiSanto was above the seventy-fifth percentile, the equity-based award for Mrs. Bartlett approximated the seventieth percentile and the equity-based award for Mr. Taiclet approximated the fortieth percentile.